ABOUT JOELLE STEELE

 Genealogy

-Since 1974, Joelle has been practicing genealogy.
-She began with her own family histories, and began practicing professionally in 1983.
+In 1974, Joelle began practicing genealogy.
+She started with her own family histories, and began practicing professionally in 1983.
 By 1994, her genealogy business had expanded thanks to the availability of a few early genealogy websites.
 She then started editing, writing, and publishing illustrated histories for her clients.
-She specializes in "deep dive" genealogy, often following her clients' roots back as far as a thousand years into the past.
+She specialized in "deep dive" genealogy, often following her clients' roots back as far as a thousand years into the past.
 For five years, she was a volunteer editor and typesetter for the newsletter of the Swedish-Finn Historical Society.

 Face & Ear Identification